tensorflow/tensorflow/tensorflow/docs_src/about/roadmap.md

 #### Special Interest Groups:
 * Mobilizing the community to work together in focused domains
 * [tf-distribute](https://groups.google.com/a/tensorflow.org/forum/#!forum/tf-distribute)
-: build and packaging of TF
+: build and packaging of TensorFlow
 * More to be identified and launched

 #### Community:
 * Incorporate public feedback on significant design decisions via a Request-for-Comment (RFC) process
 * Formalize process for external contributions to land in TensorFlow and associated projects
-* Grow global TF communities and user groups
+* Grow global TensorFlow communities and user groups
 * Collaborate with partners to co-develop and publish research papers